 - Unsubscribes, bounces, and compliance footers that are automatically managed.

-As an example, features such as constant contact import contacts are set up in a way that a non-technical person can transfer lists without the need for extensive IT support.
+For example, features such as constant contact import contacts are set up so that a non-technical person can transfer lists without extensive IT support.

 Segmentation Power